snowlue/WWTBAM/README.en.md

     ```
 3. Enjoy the game! ^_^

-⠀(4.)
-Additionally, the "bin" folder is standalone and can be used on any Windows 7+ system, even if Python is not installed.

 ## Game Controls:

 - At the start of the game, you can choose a timed mode (similar to the Clock Format introduced in the U.S. in 2008).